Every child deserves the fundamental right to feel safe, secure and protected.

 - I feel more responsible for others than for myself.

-- I never felt close to one or both of my parents.
+- I never felt close to my mother and/or father.

-- My deepest fear is being abandoned and I’ll do anything to hold onto a relationship.
+- My deepest fear is being abandoned – I’ll do anything to cling to a relationship.

 - I struggle to say “no.”

 If you answered yes to ten or more of these statements, working with your inner child should be at the top of your priority list.
-If you answered yes to five or more of these statements, you should seriously consider reconnecting with your inner child.
+If you answered yes to five or more of these statements, you’d do best to seriously consider reconnecting with your inner child.

 Download FREE Inner Child Cards!